geocomPP/geocompr/main.md

 # saveRDS(result, "svm_sp_sp_rbf_50it.rds")
 ```

-In case you do not want to run the entire spatial CV locally, you can load a subset of the results, saved in the book's GitHub repo, and load them as follows:
+In case you do not want to run the entire model locally, we have saved a subset of the [results](https://github.com/Robinlovelace/geocompr/blob/master/extdata/spatial_cv_result.rds) in the book's GitHub repo.
+They can be loaded as follows:

 ```r